Ioannis-D/Job-Application-Tracker/README.md

 ### HOW TO USE IT
 ---
 It is advised to create a new directory (for example Job Applications) and save the program there.
 Then, from that directory you can run the Job Applications Tracker.
+Download the programs included in the .src directory.
+To run the program go to the directory where downloaded and run `python3 Job_Application_Tracker.py`.

+If you have applied through [InfoJobs](https://www.infojobs.net/), you can download the webpage to the directory `./InfoJobs` using the [Single HTML Downloader](https://www.tnksoft.com/soft/internet/singlehtml/) extension.
+You just need the text so there is no need to download any images or other decorating elements.
+Once the job has been registered, the downloaded `.html` file will automatically be deleted.
+Unfortunately, InfoJobs uses advanced anti-bot techniques that I have not been able to overpass neither with Selenium or other packages.
+But the process of downloading the website as a `.html` archive is fast and still works fine.

+The first thing the program does is to search in the `./InfoJobs` folder for downloaded files and register the data.

+If you apply to different websites you have to import the data manually.

 First, it asks for a url and then for the job title and the company's name.
 You can leave it running while you apply for different job positions.